-Making the move to mobile payment processing.
-How-to:
+How to make the move to mobile payment processing.

 For many consumers, phones are the portals to their very consumer existence.
 If those consumers are among your customers, here’s how to approach your move to mobile.